UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 In Python, `new_squared_list` is something we call a ***local variable***.
-Local variables are any objects that have been created within a function and only exist and accessible in the function that it was made.
+Local variables are any objects that have been created within a function and only exist and accessible in the function where it was made.
 Code within a function is described as a **local environment**.